 Reveley has extensively studied and written about the constitutional division of the war powers between the President and Congress.
 In 1972-73, he spent 13 months studying the war powers while an International Affairs Fellow of the Council on Foreign Relations in New York City and a Fellow of the Woodrow Wilson Center for Scholars in Washington, D.C.
 He is the author of War Powers of the President and Congress: Who Holds the Arrows and Olive Branch?
 (University of Virginia Press, 1981).

 Before joining William & Mary, Reveley practiced law for many years at Hunton & Williams, where he specialized in energy matters, especially those involving commercial nuclear power.
 He was the managing partner of the firm for nine years.

 Much of Reveley's extracurricular time over the years has gone to non-profit organizations.
 He has served on many educational and cultural boards, including those of Princeton University (where he is a trustee emeritus), Union Theological Seminary in Virginia, St. Christopher's School, the Andrew W. Mellon Foundation, JSTOR, the Carnegie Endowment for International Peace, the Virginia Museum of Fine Arts, the Virginia Historical Society, the Virginia Foundation for the Humanities, the Richmond Symphony, and the Presbyterian Church (USA) Foundation.

-Reveley and his wife Helen have four children: Taylor, Everett, Nelson and Helen Lanier, daughters-in-law, Margaret Louise (married to Taylor) and Jessica (married to Nelson), and three grandchildren.
+Reveley and his wife Helen have four children: Taylor, Everett, Nelson and Helen Lanier, daughters-in-law, Margaret Louise (married to Taylor), Anne Randolph (married to Everett) and Jessica (married to Nelson), and four grandchildren.